SUPERVISION INTEL

 Your officers supervise more people than the entire prison and jail system combined, often 100+ cases each.
 They conduct field visits alone in dangerous neighborhoods, manage gang members and sex offenders, and somehow are expected to change behavior with technology designed for compliance paperwork.

-Argus transforms community supervision from reactive case management to proactive public safety.
+Argus reshapes community supervision from reactive case management to proactive public safety.

 3.77M